itsvibinraj/AI-Resume-Builder/README.md

 ### 1. Prerequisites

 * Python 3.8 or higher
-* A Google Gemini API Key.
-You can get one for free from [Google AI Studio](https://aistudio.google.com/).
+* A Groq API Key.

 ### 2. Create a `requirements.txt` file